Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists all files including hiddent in the working, parent and boot
+This script prints they type of file